 Where Should You Build In Nova Scotia?

 Nova Scotia features a large number of islands ranging from ones with ferry service and picturesque property for sale, like Pictou Island, to remote isles such as the protected Sable Island. [iii] For those with something a bit grander in mind, islands are available for private purchase.
 Arranging the purchase of an island is not necessary, however, for the majority of our Nova Scotia clients.
-The province’s 7, 400 kilometres of shoreline is more than ample to accommodate their luxury residences.
+The province’s 7, 400 kilometers of shoreline is more than ample to accommodate their luxury residences.

 As of this writing, the owners of the hybrid handcrafted log and timber residence, (original artistic rendering shown above), are scheduled to take possession in the summer of 2020.
 Their waterfront lot rests on one of Nova Scotia’s most enchanting shores, the South Shore.
 As a result of this location, the homeowners will enjoy stunning scenery and the South Shore’s milder winter temperatures.